osmandapp/docs/content/osmand/plugins/parking.md

 It will be removed from the map and from the calendar if such option has been chosen earlier.

 ![Action Delete Parking Android](/assets/images/map/context_menu_limited_parking.png) ![Action Delete Parking iOS](/assets/images/map/context_menu_limited_parking_ios.png)

-If 'Time-limited parking' has been selected at [Step 4]() a user can set the parking time interval.

-There are three ways to configure the parking time limit.
-The first one is by using the electronic watch control and the second one is by using analogue watch control.
-The third way is to tap the small keyboard image under numeric clock and set the time manually.

-The user can optionally add a notification to the Calendar by selecting appropriate option with the checkbox below.
-Click Ok when done.

-User may also add some extra information on the calendar screen appeared and press the ‘Save’ button in the upper-right corner to save an event to the default device calendar.